Recent PTAB victories include:

-- Invalidated five patents involved in an ANDA bench trial relating to an extended release ADHD suspension.
+- Win following ANDA bench trial relating to an extended release ADHD suspension.
 The decision helps clear our client's path to launching its generic drug.

 - Represented a pharmaceutical company against a multi-billion dollar damages claim in a jury trial concerning an epilepsy drug.
 Case settled during trial, resulting in a favorable settlement.

-- Defended a specialty supplements company concerning their krill oil products before the ITC, in a case that extended to the PTAB.
+- Represented a specialty supplements company concerning their krill oil products before the ITC, in a case that extended to the PTAB.
 A favorable settlement was reached.